Physlib

 TODO ItemPhyslib.Units.WithDim.Basic

-Induce instances on `WithDim d M` from instances on `M`.
+Induce further non-additive algebraic, additional order, and topological instances on `WithDim d M` from instances on `M`.

 Sorryful ResultCPTPMap.not_achievesRate_gt_log_dim_in